We go over the best stormwater BMPs for any operation.

 Chances are, your stormwater permit has some sort of limits or benchmarks in place, so making sure your stormwater discharges come off your site as clean as possible is vital.
 So let's dive into them, and learn more.

 What are the best stormwater BMPs?

 Largely, it depends, but these are some tried and true ways you can improve the quality of stormwater at your facility.

-- Spill prevention and control – Stop spills and leaks from happening in the first place, and they won’t be available to be carried off in stormwater runoff.
-Use of an SPCC Plan here helps tremendously.
+- Spill prevention and control – Stop spills and leaks from happening in the first place, and they won’t be available to be carried off in a stormwater runoff.
+The use of an SPCC Plan here helps tremendously.
 The more stuff you have on the ground, be it oil, antifreeze, diesel exhaust fluid, etc., the more stuff you'll have in your stormwater.

-- Inspections – Regular, documented inspections of your site, with an eye towards environmental conditions, things that don’t look right, or areas that you can improve on, are one of the best ways you can prevent pollutants from getting into runoff in the first place.
+- Inspections – Regular, documented inspections of your site, with an eye towards environmental conditions, things that don’t look right, or areas that you can improve on, are one of the best ways you can prevent pollutants from becoming an issue in the first place.
 Just actually getting outside and walking around your facility is a great stormwater best management practice, and it can alert you to problems before they happen.
-By the way, most folks with a stormwater permit are required to do this anyways, so you should already be doing this.
+By the way, most folks with a stormwater permit are required to do this anyway, so you should already be doing this.

 - Training – A no-brainer.
 Everyone needs regular environmental training.
 Educating your personnel on stormwater pollution, where pollutants come from, and how to prevent them can make all the difference between polluted runoff and clean runoff.
 I always advise whatever staff you can include, should be included in stormwater training or basic environmental compliance training.